kerberos-io/machinery/README.md

     mkdir build && cd build && cmake .. && make && make check

 This will download all the dependencies and link the executables.
-Notice that this can take some time, on tavis-ci it takes about 5 min.
+Notice that this can take some time, on travis-ci it takes about 5 min.

 ##Contribute